Stocks sink on new COVID variant; Dow loses 905 points

 There have been other variants of the coronavirus — the delta variant devastated much of the U.S. throughout the summer — and investors, public officials and the general public are jittery about any new variant that's spreading.
 It's been nearly two years since COVID-19 emerged, killing more than 5 million people around the globe so far.

-Health officials in Europe and the U.K. moved quickly to propose suspending air travel from southern Africa.
-Meanwhile cases of the variant were found in Hong Kong, Belgium and Tel Aviv as well as major South African cities like Johannesburg.
+Cases of the new variant were found in Hong Kong, Belgium and Tel Aviv as well as major South African cities like Johannesburg.

+The economic impacts of this variant were already being felt.
+The European Union and the U.K. both announced travel restrictions from southern Africa on Friday.
+After the market closed, the U.S. also put travel restrictions on those coming from South Africa as well as seven other African nations.

-The economic impacts of this variant are already being felt.
-Flights between South Africa and Europe were being subject to quarantine or being shut down altogether.
-Airline stocks were quickly sold off, with Delta Air Lines, United Airlines and American Airlines falling more than 10% each.
+Airline stocks quickly sold off, with United Airlines dropping 9.6% and American Airlines falling 8.8%.

+“COVID had seemingly been put in the rear-view mirror by financial markets until recently," Douglas Porter, chief economist at BMO Capital Markets.
+“At the least, (the virus) is likely to continue throwing sand in the gears of the global economy in 2022, restraining the recovery (and) keeping kinks in the supply chain.”

+Even Bitcoin got caught up in the selling.
+The digital currency dropped 8.4% to $54,179, according to CoinDesk.

-A sign of how fearful Wall Street has become was the VIX, the market's measurement of volatility that is sometimes referred to as the market's “fear gauge.”
-The VIX jumped 49% to a reading of 27.75, its highest reading since January before the vaccines began to be widely distributed.
+One sign of Wall Street's anxiety was the VIX, the market's measurement of volatility that is sometimes referred to as its “fear gauge.”
+The VIX jumped 53.6% to a reading of 28.54, its highest reading since January before the vaccines began to be widely distributed.

 Fearful of more lockdowns and travel bans, investors moved money into companies that largely benefited from previous waves, like Zoom Communications for meetings or Peloton for at-home exercise equipment.
-Peloton shares were up 4% while Zoom was up roughly 9%.
+Shares in both companies rose nearly 6%.

-Shares in the coronavirus vaccine manufacturers were among the biggest gainers as well.
-Pfizer shares rose nearly 5% while Moderna shares jumped 23%.
+The coronavirus vaccine manufacturers were among the biggest beneficiaries of the emergence of this new variant and the subsequent investor reaction.
+Pfizer shares rose more than 6% while Moderna shares jumped more than 20%.

-Merck shares were down 4%, however.
-While U.S. health officials said Merck's experimental treatment of COVID-19 was effective, data showed the pill was not as effective at keeping patients out of the hospital as originally thought in the data.
+Merck shares fell 3.8%, however.
+While U.S. health officials said Merck's experimental treatment of COVID-19 was effective, data showed the pill was not as effective at keeping patients out of the hospital as originally thought.

 Investors are worried that the supply chain issues that have impacted global markets for months will worsen.
 Ports and freight yards are vulnerable and could be shut by new, localized outbreaks.